pulumi/docs/content/blog/announcing-crossguard-preview/index.md

 ![Demo of Policy as Code](pac-demo.gif)

-While this is a simple demonstration of what you can do with Policy as Code, the framework is very flexible and allows you to write much more complex policies.
+While this is a simple demonstration of what you can do with Policy as Code, the framework is very flexible and supports much more complex policies.
 Our [AWSGuard library](https://github.com/pulumi/pulumi-awsguard) is a great example of how you can use Policy as Code to write configurable policies.

 ## Try it Today